michelson/stars_bot/README.md

 `git push heroku master`

-*NOTE:* the variable TEST_MODE=1 will send notifications every day without comparing day, if the TEST_MODE sets to 0, the application will compare the day and send the notification for the specific day
+**NOTE:** the variable TEST_MODE=1 will send notifications every day without comparing day, if the TEST_MODE sets to 0, the application will compare the day and send the notification for the specific day

+**NOTE 2:** In order to deploy in heroku and avoid idling on free plan set a monitoring service for the application, go to: `https://elements.heroku.com/addons/newrelic`

 ## example